blogmywiki/piCartWall/README.md

 - The clock is a cut-and-shunt job from another project and it stops when audio plays.
 It should be integrated / threaded somehow.
 - Better indication of when audio is playing e.g. button goes red.
 This has defeated me thus far.
 - Some indication of duration / play progress / out-time.
 All a bit hard.
 - Meaningful wordy button labels... from file name?
-User-configurbale?
+User-configurable?

+# Links
+- YouTube video of it in use: https://youtu.be/nMhbPfSras8
+- My blog includes a screenshot: http://www.suppertime.co.uk/blogmywiki/2018/03/cartwall/